ZapFile.ai

 Security: What the Code Cannot Do

 Five-digit codes have 100,000 possible combinations.
-Zapfile's session codes are randomly generated, active only for the duration of a live transfer, and expire the moment the session ends.
-Someone randomly guessing a valid 5-digit code would need to guess the right five digits within the exact window your transfer is active — a window that closes the moment your recipient connects.
+Zapfile's codes are randomly generated and expire the moment the recipient downloads the file.
+Someone randomly guessing a valid 5-digit code would need to guess the right five digits before the recipient downloads — at which point the file is deleted and the code becomes invalid.

 For transfers with additional sensitivity, Zapfile's link-based method with password protection (coming soon) provides an extra layer.
 But for the vast majority of transfers, a randomly generated session code that expires on completion is more than sufficient.